 It’s Raining Pigs and Noodles by Jack Prelutsky

 If your kids adore goofy poems and wordplay, they will love this book, folks!
 Like Silverstein, Prelutsky is a great way to introduce young children to poetry.
 They will be laughing at the nonsense and silliness contained in this jam-packed book.
-The very first time we read this book together, we had a poetry tea time à la Brave Writer.
-To this day, my kids will request that we read this book and drink tea.
+My kids first read this book during a tea party.
 It is the cutest, goofiest, most delightful tea party you’ve ever experienced!

 Poetry Speaks to Children by Elise Paschen